christiancosgrove/cs767hw3/README.md

 ### Problems we ran into

+1. Because we were training for a limited time, we wanted the model to learn to generate responses immediately, rather than "cheating" through teacher forcing.
+Therefore, we set teacher_forcing=False and set the teacher forcing probability to zero.
+Perhaps if we trained for longer, we would use teacher forcing and anneal this probability to zero with training.

 While we are able to run `train_model.py` for a few minutes, we are encountering a mysterious CUDA error that causes training to crash.
 We are not sure what is causing this error (no error message printed).
-Because of limited training time, our model outputs are poor.
+Because of limited training time, our model outputs were poor.

+**FIX:** we had to increase the vocabulary size from 10004 to 10008.

 ```
 python examples/train_model.py -t movie_triples -m hred/hred -mf test_hred.checkpoint --datapath dat -vsz 10004 -stim 30 -tc -bms 20 -bs 100 -e 80 -seshid 300 -uthid 300 -drp 0.4 -lr 0.0005 --batchsize 25 --truncate 64